-Student can expect a full refund of fees associated with a summer course in the event that course is dropped in GOLD prior to the published drop deadline for that session.
+Students can expect a refund of fees associated with a summer course in the event that course is dropped in GOLD prior to the published drop deadline for that session.
 If all summer courses are dropped prior to the listed deadline(s), the campus-based fee will also be refunded.
 GOLD will automatically refund fees to the student’s BARC account within five days.
-The deadlines to drop with a full refund for each session in Summer 2021 are listed below.
+The deadlines to drop with a refund for each session in Summer 2021 are listed below.

 Session A — June 25

 Session E — July 16

 Session G — August 27